MECE Framework: Definition, Examples, and Tips (2026)

 - Value chain: supplier, manufacturer, distributor, retailer

-- Market entry: enter organically, enter through partnership, enter through acquisition
+- Market entry: enter organically, enter through a partnership, enter through an acquisition

 - Time horizon: short-term, medium-term, long-term